 - Blunts can be more time consuming to roll

-- Blunts can give you a pretty neat buzz because they combine tobacco with marijuana.
+- Blunts can give you a different buzz because they combine tobacco with marijuana.

 So, that’s it!
 Easy, right?
 Those are the major key differences when it comes to joints vs. blunts.
 Keep this article from Leafbuyer handy, it may be useful for you again in the future!